Rehcramon/MasterDuelCardTranslator/README.md

 # Master Duel Card Translator Project
-A tool for translating card detail in Yu-Gi-Oh!
+A tool for translating card details in Yu-Gi-Oh!
 Master Duel.
 Short for MDCT.
-Use OCR to recognize card names.
+Use OCR to recognize text in cards.

 ## Quick Start
 1. Download the latest release.